Water supply and sanitation in Uruguay: History and recent developments

 Like many other developing countries Uruguay sought private sector participation in water supply and sanitation to improve efficiency and service quality.
 This was done through two concessions for secondary cities in the department of Maldonado, home to many tourist resorts and the town Punta del Este.
 The first concession was granted in 1993 to Aguas de la Costa, a Uruguayan firm which later became majority-owned by Aguas de Barcelona, itself a subsidiary of the French firm Suez.
-The second concession was granted in 2000 to URAGUA, a subsidiary of Aguas de Bilboa of Spain.
+The second concession was granted in 2000 to URAGUA, a subsidiary of Aguas de Bilbao of Spain.

 To complement the policy of private sector participation, the government created in 2002 the utility regulatory agency URSEA covering the power and water sector.

 Nevertheless, the private concessions remained contentious.
 Following a vigorous campaign against them and allegations of overcharging and poor service quality, Parliament passed a constitutional amendment in October 2004 prohibiting any form of private sector participation in the water sector.
 As a result, the concession of URAGUA was withdrawn in the same year.

 In 2005 the government passed law 17.930 with the objective of improving the effective participation of users and civil society in planning, management and control of activities in the sector.
 For that purpose the law established a water and sanitation directorate (DINASA) in the Ministry of Housing and Environment, as well as a Water and Sanitation Advisory Commission (COASAS).

 Meanwhile, the Uruguayan and foreign owners of Aguas de la Costa refused to yield to demands for nationalization.
 In 2006 the government bought the shares held by Aguas de Barcelona.
 From then on the enterprise operated as a mixed public-private enterprise with a majority public shareholding.
 In 2009 the company became 100% owned by the state.

+2022–2023 crises

 Responsibility for water supply and sanitation

 The state-owned national utility, Administración de las Obras Sanitarias del Estado (OSE) provides water and sewer services to all of Uruguay with the exception of Montevideo, where the municipality provides sewerage and OSE provides water services only.
 OSE serves 330 localities with 2.8 million inhabitants with water services and 152 localities with 0.5 million inhabitants with sewer services.
 It had 4,362 employees in 2004.

 To enhance sector performance, new institutions have been recently established, including the Regulatory Entity for Energy and Water (URSEA); the National Directorate of Water and Sanitation (DINASA) in the Ministry of Housing, Land Management and Environment, responsible for creating national sector policies on WSS; and the Advisory Commission on Water and Sanitation (COASAS).

 The government of Uruguay intends to establish a comprehensive legal and regulatory framework for the water supply and sanitation sector through a new law.
 It also plans to develop a policy on appropriate sanitation standards and to further improve the efficiency of OSE by stimulating internal competition and reducing unaccounted for water.
 Concerning internal competition, OSE has introduced an internal benchmarking system comparing the utility's performance across 21 cities based on 9 service quality indicators.